aalshukri/PythonSampleCLI/README.md

 # PythonSampleCLI
-Sample files for a command line interface app in python.
+Repo to be used as a base skeleton for development of command line interface applications.